-Two wetland AUs totaling 4.5 acres are listed in Category 5-A (TMDL Required).
-These sites do not currently attain aquatic life uses based on an evaluation of the aquatic life standards ascribed to their assigned classification (38 MRS §465), and there are no pollution control requirements in place that are expected to result in attainment.
+Two wetland AUs totaling 11 acres are listed in Category 5-A (TMDL Required).
+Note: size increased from last cycle due to updated mapping techniques.
+These sites do not currently attain aquatic life uses based on an evaluation of the aquatic life standards ascribed to their assigned classification (38 M.R.S. § 465), and there are no pollution control requirements in place that are expected to result in attainment.
 Three additional wetland AUs totaling 349 acres are listed in Category 5-D (Impaired by Legacy Pollutants).
 Of these, one AU (212 acres) is listed for both dioxin and PCBs.
 This AU was delisted to Category 2 for wetland benthic macroinvertebrate bioassessments and benzene in the 2014 cycle.
 The other two 5-D AUs (137 acres) are listed for DDT, and are also listed in Category 4-A for wetland benthic macroinvertebrate bioassessments.